I-am-PUID-0/pd_zurg/README.md

     stdin_open: true # docker run -i
     tty: true        # docker run -t
     volumes:
       ## Location of configuration files.
-If a Zurg config.yml and/or Zurg app is placed here, it will be used to override the default configuration and/or app used at startup
+If a Zurg config.yml and/or Zurg app is placed here, it will be used to override the default configuration and/or app used at startup.
       - /pd_zurg/config:/config
       ## Location for logs
       - /pd_zurg/log:/log